reactioncommerce/reaction-docs/public-docs/graphql-developing.md

 ## Extending and Modifying the GraphQL Schema

-The GraphQL schema is written in multiple `.graphql` files in `/imports/plugins/core/graphql/server/no-meteor/schemas`, in the GraphQL schema language.
-These files are divided and named according to namespaces.
-There is no precise list of these, and you could create new files when necessary, but one way to think of the division is "If I were to break out the schema into separate services, which service would own which types?"

-All of the `.graphql` files are imported by an `index.js` file in the same folder.
-Importing `.graphql` files like this is made possible by the [babel-plugin-inline-import](https://www.npmjs.com/package/babel-plugin-inline-import) Babel plugin package.

-All the schemas are then imported and passed to `makeExecutableSchema` in `/imports/plugins/core/graphql/server/no-meteor/schema.js`.
+The GraphQL schema is written in multiple `.graphql` files, which contain type definitions in the GraphQL schema language.
+These files live in the plugins to which they relate, in a `server/no-meteor/schemas` folder.
+You can import the `.graphql` file(s) into an `index.js` file in that folder, and then import an array from that file in your `register.js`.
+Refer to the `registerPackage` section.

 ### Documenting the Schema